heraclex12/Viwiki-spelling/README.md

-# Viwiki-Spelling: A dataset for Vietnamese Spelling Correction
+# Viwiki-Spelling: A tdataset for Vietnamese Spelling Correction

 ## Introduction
 We introduce a first Vietnamese Spelling Correction dataset containing manual labeling mistakes and corresponding correct words.